tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Refuse, and at the worst possible moment, the belt will take back the health it’s given you, and you’ll take damage equal to the healing provided by the belt in the past.

 **Quirk:** Mercenary in all things.

 ---

+#### Girdle of Resurgent Justice

+_Recharge 11+:_ When you rally, one nearby ally heals hit points equal to twice the number of recoveries you have left (champion: two nearby allies; epic: three nearby allies).

+**Quirk:** Over-indulges.

+---